michael2012z/BitBible/markdown/KJV/files/Ps.md

 74. They that fear thee will be glad when they see me; because I have hoped in thy word.

-75. I know, O Lord, that thy judgments are right, and that thou in faithfulness hast afflicted me.right: Heb. righteousness
+75. I know, O Lord, that thy judgments are right, and that thou in faithfulness hast afflicted me.

-76. Let, I pray thee, thy merciful kindness be for my comfort, according to thy word unto thy servant.for…: Heb. to comfort me
+76. Let, I pray thee, thy merciful kindness be for my comfort, according to thy word unto thy servant.

 77. Let thy tender mercies come unto me, that I may live: for thy law is my delight.